Chart Color Schemes

 Holsworthy - Wattle Grove's population is younger than the national pattern

-Holsworthy-Wattle Grove has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and the national average of 38 years.
-The age group of 5-14 years makes up 14.4% of the population, compared to Greater Sydney, while the 25-34 age group constitutes 13.2%.
-Between 2021 and present, the 65-74 age group has increased from 6.1% to 6.8% of the population.
-Conversely, the 45-54 age group has decreased from 14.1% to 13.0%.
-By 2041, projections indicate significant demographic changes for Holsworthy-Wattle Grove.
-The 75-84 age cohort is expected to rise substantially, with an increase of 651 people (70%) from 934 to 1,586.
-Notably, the combined 65+ age groups will account for 70% of total population growth, reflecting the area's aging demographic trend.
-In contrast, both the 0-4 and 5-14 age groups are projected to decrease in number.
+Holsworthy-Wattle Grove has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than Australia's national average of 38 years.
+The age group of 5-14 years old makes up 14.4% of the population, higher than Greater Sydney's percentage.
+However, the 25-34 year old cohort is less prevalent at 13.2%.
+Between 2021 and present, the 65 to 74 age group has increased from 6.1% to 6.8% of the population.
+Conversely, the 45 to 54 age group has decreased from 14.1% to 13.0%.
+By 2041, significant demographic changes are projected for Holsworthy-Wattle Grove.
+The 75 to 84 age cohort is expected to rise substantially by 652 people (70%), from 933 to 1,586.
+Notably, the combined total of all age groups aged 65 and above will account for 69% of the population growth, indicating an aging demographic trend in the area.
+In contrast, both the 0 to 4 and 5 to 14 age groups are projected to decrease in numbers.